total-typescript/total-typescript-book/book-content/book.md

 ## Passing Types To Functions

-Let’s take a quick look back at the `Array` type we saw earlier.
+Let's take a quick look back at the `Array` type we saw earlier.

 ```ts
 Array<string>;
 ```

 This type describes an array of strings.
-To make that happen, we’re passing a type (`string`) as an argument to another type (`Array`).
+To make that happen, we're passing a type (`string`) as an argument to another type (`Array`).

 There are lots of other types that can receive types, like `Promise<string>`, `Record<string, string>`, and others.
 In each of them, we use the angle brackets to pass a type to another type.